bart9h/bapho/README.md

 - UFRaw, to develop raw files

+- Gimp, to edit other image files

+- ImageMagick, to auto-apply sharpening when saving .ppm files

 - gphoto2, to import files directly from the camera

 - any text editor (defined by the EDITOR environment variable) to enter new tags